YahyaLem02/YahyaLem02/README.md

 > “Not just writing code — building meaningful systems.”

-🎓 Master’s student in **Information Systems Engineering** at **FSSM Marrakech**
+🎓 Master’s student in Information Systems Engineering at FSSM Marrakech — focusing on AI, DevOps, and software engineering.
 💡 I’m driven by simplicity, clean architecture, and the power of purposeful code
-🛠️ DevOps is my playground · Cloud is my space · Backend is my logic

 🌍 My goal?
 Turn real-world needs into stable, scalable solutions.
+🤲 Belief: "وَقُل رَّبِّ زِدْنِي عِلْمًا" — “My Lord, increase me in knowledge.”

 ---